Cosette '26

 Maxwell

-Majors: Political Science; Citizenship & Civic Engagement; and Law, Society, & Policy
+Majors: Political Science and Law, Society, & Policy

 Describe your Syracuse experience.